 After learning a lot about the procedure I have this to say, people who experience a cesarean birth are amazing.
 They did not fail and are not any less of a parent.
 If anything they're even stronger than they think they are!

 - Needing a c-section is in no way a failure, it's an understanding that you need a little help to safely bring your baby into this world.

-- If you had desired a vaginal birth know that many women can go onto have a vaginal birth after cesarean with future births.
+- If you had desired a vaginal birth know that many people can go onto have a vaginal birth after cesarean with future births.

 - Write a birth plan for your c-section.